 Pet Food Bank

-Is your pet’s behavior causing problems in the home?
-Call our free Behavior & Training Helpline at 626.792.7151 ext.
-155 to discuss any problems with our trained animal behavior experts.
-We’d love to work through your pet’s issues with you so you and your pet can get back to living your happily ever after as soon as possible.
+Call the free Behavior & Training Helpline at 626.792.7151 ext.
+155 to discuss your pet’s behavior issues with our trained animal behavior experts.
 You can also check out our upcoming training workshops and classes to see if they might be a good fit for you and your pet.

 Veterinary & Wellness Assistance

 No pet owner wants their furry friend to suffer because the cost of medical care is out of reach.
-Click here for a list of free and low-cost clinics and organizations that provide financial assistance for veterinary care.
+While the Pasadena Humane Society does not provide medical care beyond vaccines and spay/neuter, please click here for a list of free and low-cost clinics and organizations that may provide financial assistance for veterinary care.

 Pet-Friendly Housing Resources